StoneWolf18/enoch/docs/standard-guide.md

 <div class="leftHeader" id="freebies">
 Freebies
 </div>
 Finally, you may spend Freebie points in order to round out your character.
 An additional 7 may be gained from taking flaws.
-View our merits and flaws list here.
+View our merits and flaws list <a href="https://tinyurl.com/meritsandflaws">here</a>.

 * Additional flaws may be taken past the 7 points for flavor only, they do not award further freebie points
 * If you are interested in taking a Path of Enlightenment or play a Bloodline, both require "merits" custom to LA in Anarchy at the cost of 3 freebies for a path, and 5 for a Bloodline, in addition to the other requirements.